Kitsune2468/startup/notes.md

 ## React Part 1: Routing

 Deployed react-ified simon.
 It was pretty cool to see this work, and the way everything is laid out makes sense to me.
+Starting on react-ifying startup.

 ## React Part 2: Reactivity